 A: Lori's Angels was one of the first homecare agencies/registries to obtain a PA license to operate a home care agency in January 2010.
 The PA Dept. of Health reviews our application and completes an onsite review of our client and employee documentation to ensure that we comply with the licensure regulations and then reissues our license yearly.
 Our homecare license allows our aides to provide personal care, housekeeping, meal preparation, errands, etc. for clients.
 We are not Medicare certified and therefore cannot bill Medicare or private insurance for visits.
 The types of nursing visits we typically provide are medication set ups, injections such as insulin and hospice private duty support to administer medications, etc.

 A: All our nurses are fully insured and bonded.
 We carry workers compensation, malpractice insurance, general liability insurance, non-company owned auto insurance and a dishonesty bond which covers all employees.

 Q: How does the agency bill for services?

 A: Billing is processed two times per month (1st thru 15th & 16th thru the end of the month).
-All Waiver and Options billing is also completed on a bi-monthly basis directly to the Commonwealth or county.
+All Options billing is also completed on a bi-monthly basis directly to the county.
 New consumers are requested to pay in advance for the first week of services and an adjustment will be done for additional services once the initial service period is completed.